pingcap/docs-cn/faq/tidb-faq.md

 #### How to upgrade when I deploy TiDB using Binary?

 It is not recommended to deploy TiDB using Binary.
-The support for upgrading using Binary is not as friendly as using TiDB Ansible.
-It is recommended to deploy TiDB using TiDB Ansible.
+The support for upgrading using Binary is not as friendly as using TiUP.
+It is recommended to deploy TiDB using TiUP.

 #### Should I upgrade TiKV or all components generally?